Rosdayle/L.i.me-Slimes/README.md

 The projects goals were to streamline (*at time of writing*) a full set of 9 imus as much as possible while staying practical, as well as publicy introduce and encourage the use of multi IMU setups.
 And prepare for out of the box ideas and additions by others of the slime community and I (whoever comes up and implements the crazy ideas first HA!
 I love this community) oh and because Erimel decided to make another point of tracking, MUCH love you clever orange fox

-As well as introduce many small innovations in hopes for others to be inspired by Additionally this was to also help facilitate the transition from existing built trackers to a more streamlined setup (I went from ~red~ cases to this)
+As well as introduce many small innovations in hopes for others to be inspired by and guarantee no performance loss for when using multiple IMU's Additionally this was to also help facilitate the transition from existing built trackers to a more streamlined setup (I went from ~red~ cases to this)

 From the
 - **"Amount of components"** used to reduce costs and significantly reduce build time